 Use this search box to find library materials on your subject.

 If you use the library search with a scope that includes articles in the results (such as the default search), articles in reference books appear in the results.
 They are identifiable by the resource type Reference entry printed under the icon to one side of the result list item:

-The View links for most reference entries connect to the database at the book level.
+The Full Text Available links for some reference entries connect to the database at the book level.
 You will then need to repeat the search within the book to find the reference article.